nchoquettelevy/nchoquettelevy.github.io/_pages/about.md

 2) What policies are most effective in helping smallholder farmers adapt to rising climate risks?

 3) What governance principles are needed to help societies navigate deeply uncertain climate futures?

+### For colleagues from PAA 2023, please feel free to view more information on my poster presentation [here](/files/12.01.2022_Wittgenstein_final.pdf).

 I am always happy to chat about potential research collaborations; commenting on policy developments related to climate, migration, and agriculture; and navigating graduate school.
 Please feel free to get in touch at nclevy@bu.edu.